 Although our results indicate that it is necessary to properly characterize the light field under the heterogeneous sea surface, the physiological state of the phytoplankton community under the sea ice surface also plays a major role on the sensitivity of the estimates to incoming irradiance.
 An important parameter of the physiological state of the phytoplankton community is the light-saturated photosynthesis regime, Ek an index of photoadaptation.
 If a phytoplankton community was adapted to extremely low light intensity, as example, variations in the surface light field would have reduced impacts on the estimates because phytoplankton primary production might be systematically light-saturated.
 In this study, the average Ek was 65.2 ± 55.3 (range = 18.0 - 409.5) μmol photon m-2 s-1, whereas the average of all estimates of mean daily, under-ice irradiance made from ROV and SUIT measurements was 12.6 ± 7.6 (range = 3.0 - 26.4) μmol photon m-2 s-1.
 Since the latter were generally much lower than Ek, phytoplankton were able to respond strongly to variability in the under-ice light field and take advantage of increased irradiance in occasional leads.
-This setting underscores the importance of adopting a dynamic approach to the estimation of primary production.
-However, the degree of photoadaptation of the phytoplankton communities and their ability to adjust rapidly to a variable light field still remains to be evaluated.
+This setting underscores the importance of taking into account a mixture of sea ice cover and open water, for the estimation of primary production.
+However, the seasonal degree of photoadaptation of the phytoplankton communities and their ability to adjust rapidly to a variable light field still remains to be evaluated.

 Influence of the number of sampling locations on primary production estimation

 As with any scientific expedition in remote environments such as the Arctic, careful planning is needed to find the right balance between the sampling effort and the sufficient amount of acquired information to study a particular phenomenon.
 Our results suggested that errors made by estimating primary production using photosynthetic parameters decreased exponentially with increasing number of transmittance measurements (Figure 7).
 Depending on the extent of the spatial scale at which transmittance is measured (order of meters for the ROV, order of kilometres for the SUIT) and the targeted error thresholds (10%, 15%, 20% or 25%), a number of light measurements varying between four and 359 were sufficient to reasonably capture the spatial variability of sea ice transmittance to derive average primary production estimates over a given area.
 This shows, that local primary production estimated from just a single or even a handful of light observations has limited value.
+However, further seasonal and regional studies are needed to fully capture the variability of photosynthetic parameters, which are not fully accounted for within the primary production derived from the presented spring study.

 Implications for Arctic primary production estimates and recommendations